neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     An approximation algorithm for the prize collector steiner tree problem

 .. py:function:: gds.prizeSteinerTree.stats.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.prizeSteinerTree.stream(G: Graph, **config: Any) -> DataFrame

+    An approximation algorithm for the prize collector steiner tree problem

+.. py:function:: gds.prizeSteinerTree.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.